Requirements for SapXForm

 HVR unpacks all pool tables available in pack tables ATAB or KAPOL.

 HVR also unpacks tables identified as cluster in the SAP dictionary.
 Examples of such tables are BSEG and BSEC which are packed inside RFBLG.

 There are tables that SAP does not identify in its dictionary as “cluster tables” even though the tables contain clustered data.
-These are not supported.
+These are not directly supported.
 Examples include PCL1, PCL2, MDTC and STXL.

 HVR License for SapXForm